jwang2669/Canvas-Extension/README.md

 ### Project Abstract

 We'll build a browser extension that provides features for Canvas users, particularly students.
 Our main goal is to make Canvas easier to use for students by better organizing canvas assignments, providing a task manager, and generally improving Canvas UX for students.
-The part I focus more on is the backend testing and database testing.
+The part I focus more on is the Canvas OAUTH implementation, backend testing and database testing.

 <!--A one paragraph summary of what the software will do.-->